 Another key to Solana’s operation is assigning different tasks to different nodes on the network, as needed, to optimize speed.
 All transactions have a timestamp to ensure they are correct, meaning that a Solana Cluster could be responsible for hosting a DeFi platform like Uniswap.
 Another Solana Cluster could be accountable for microtransaction processing in Decentraland’s virtual world.

 Developers can build smart contracts in C, and work is underway on Rust tools, Solana’s flagship language for Smart Contract development.

 Team and development

 The Solana team developed the ecosystem in San Diego, California.
 Solana’s team comprises former Qualcomm, Google, Apple, Microsoft, and Dropbox employees.
 In addition to relying on similar database technologies used by Google and Microsoft, Solana’s architecture also draws some inspiration from Filecoin, a decentralized data warehousing cryptocurrency project.

-Solana's name comes from a beach located 30 km north of San Diego, where Solana, creator, Anatoly Yakovenko, has spent most of his time working in the sector of telecommunications.
+Solana’s name comes from a beach located 30 km north of San Diego, where Solana creator, Anatoly Yakovenko, has spent most of his time working in the telecommunications sector.

 Yakovenko theorized that timestamped transactions would exponentially increase the scalability of a blockchain without sacrificing its security or decentralization.
 He knew it was possible to build it since Google and Intel had implemented similar technologies in their databases, albeit centrally.

 Solana does not have a defined roadmap, as development has suffered several significant delays.
-Growth continues to advance as well as alliances with important companies in the sector such as Chainlink.
+Growth and alliances with important companies in the sector continue to advance, such as Chainlink.

 Solana’s team wants to reduce the block generation time to 80 ms. They also hope to make it possible to execute cryptocurrency operations within 1 ms on decentralized exchanges built on the Solana blockchain.
 For context, Binance’s smallest trading time frame is 1 minute.